6. Observability#

 Goal: All the observed data should provide value to the decision-makers so crafting user-oriented visualization should answer the user needs.

-Strictly speaking, this component belongs to the Presentation layer of the architecture, but I want to address it here before moving on.
+Strictly speaking, this component belongs to the Presentation (Layer) layer of the architecture, but I want to address it here before moving on.

 flowchart TD